Bandwidth/bandwidth.github.io/account/guides/programmaticApplicationSetup.md

 ## Assign Messaging Application to Location (_sippeer_) {#assign-messaging-application-to-location}

-In order to use messaging 2.0 in your account, you need to assign the `application` created above to the location (_sippeer_)
+In order to use the messaging API, you need to assign the `application` created above to the location (_sippeer_)

 {% extendmethod %}